nats-io/nats-architecture-and-design/adr/ADR-50.md

 The server will acknowledge in the following manner:

- * The initial message will get an error - for example, feature not supported - or zero byte ack
+ * The initial message will get an error - for example, feature not supported - or `BatchFlowAck` ack
- * The server will then send `BatchFcAck` back based which might adjust the flow rate
+ * The server will then send `BatchFlowAck` back based which might adjust the flow rate
  * The final message will get a standard pub ack as described later
- * When leadership is lost the server will publish full acks indicating the batch is ended and it will set `LeaderLost:true` in the ack

-By always sending the current flow state back in the `BatchFcAck` we guard against lost acks.
+By always sending the current flow state back in the `BatchFlowAck` we guard against lost acks.

 When the leader of the Stream changes:

-* In `ok` gap mode the new leader will continue and send a `BatchFcAck` out indicating the gap
+* In `ok` gap mode the new leader will continue and send a `BatchFlowAck` out indicating the gap
 * In `fail` gap mode the new leader will abandon the batch and send back a final pub ack with details up to the last received message for the batch

 ### Message Gaps